LoRyder1/LoRyder1.github.io/unit1_projects/resque_sidekiq.md

 The result is that each viewing of the dashboard causes a calculation involving each comment or article to be rerun.
 This is the sort of potentially slow operation that should A) be cached, and B) be calculated in the background.
 Introducing a Resque job into our application will make this change relatively simple and straightforward to implement.

+# Sidekiq

+**Background Processing**

+**Writing Your First Background Worker**

+Background workers are necessary for almost all projects, and for some applications, background code can be just as important as the web facing code.